 During the warmer months, Stowe hosts a number of arts and crafts shows, the summertime Stoweflake Hot Air Balloon Festival (taking place since 1987), and the weekend-long British Invasion: New England's largest British automobile show and celebration featuring classic cars, live entertainment, and traditional English eats.

-When your not relaxing in your vacation rental, it won't take much exploring to discover that Stowe is an eclectic and historical town with a thriving arts community, quaint shops, antique stores.
+When you're not relaxing in your vacation rental, it won't take much exploring to discover that Stowe is an eclectic and historical town with a thriving arts community, quaint shops, and antique stores.
 There are also a few excellent restaurants in town, including Harrison's Restaurant & Bar, the Bistro at Ten Acres, and McCarthy's, which has the best breakfast in town (just ask the locals)!

 Long hikes or road trips are essential once summer begets fall and the leaves start to change.
 Grab your camera and head out on the open roads of Vermont and enjoy spectacular vistas of bold color as far as the eye can see!
 Just nine miles away, right along Route 100, be sure to pull off and take a Ben & Jerry's factory tour in Westbury to see how the ice cream gets made!